 The hip atmosphere has live music and creative beverages to pair with Mediterranean Italian cuisine in artsy culinary displays.

-Happy Hour is from 5-6 pm on weekdays.
+Happy Hour is from 5-6 pm Tuesday to Friday.
 If you want unique cocktails, Luxe is the height of Avant-garde concoctions.

 I went for their creative take on a Manhattan with bacon fat washed bourbon, black walnut bitters, and cherry-infused vermouth.

 They also had some of the best p.e.i mussels I’ve sampled, with pancetta in a saffron tomato broth.

 Toast is a romantic and charming wine bar in a perfectly preserved old bakery space with an intimate backyard patio in Cleveland’s Gordon Square Arts District.